o3de/o3de.org/content/docs/user-guide/features/visualization/animation/animation-editor/creating-and-simulating-physx-ragdoll.md

 ---
-description: ' Create an animation graph and simulate your PhysX ragdoll in the Amazon Lumberyard Animation Editor . '
+description: ' Create an animation graph and simulate your PhysX ragdoll in the Open 3D Engine Animation Editor . '
 title: Creating and Simulating a PhysX Ragdoll
 ---